aaronriekenberg/rust-parallel/README.md

   [COMMAND_AND_INITIAL_ARGUMENTS]...
 Optional command and initial arguments to run for each input line

 Options:
-  -i, --input <INPUTS>  Input file or - for stdin.
+  -i, --input <INPUT>   Input file or - for stdin.
 Defaults to stdin if no inputs are specified -j, --jobs <JOBS>     Maximum number of commands to run in parallel, defauts to num cpus [default: 8] -0, --null-separator  Use null separator for reading input instead of newline -h, --help            Print help information